 profusely used while designing the brochure.
 Real project pictures were not used to avoid the jarring feel.
 The project was positioned as a luxury home that came with the added advantage of location.
 The

-performances where the millennials and those in the early 20s flocked.
-They were comfortably sold the idea of becoming neighbours of hot celebrities, and with kids impelling the parents; the project was houseful within a few months.
+performances where the millennials and those in the late 20s flocked.
+They were comfortably sold the idea of becoming neighbours of celebrities, and with kids impelling the parents; the project was houseful within a few months.

 A project that “ecos”

 A similar tactic was employed in selling the Green Lotus Avenue, Zirakpur.
 The project had a few eco-differentiating features which made the project Gold Certified by IGBC.
 The natural themes and

 motifs were profusely used in the main brochure, gatefold brochure, advertisements, social media posts, and digital advertising.
 There were on ground activations like sapling distribution to create an enormous amount of curiosity for the project, which ultimately resulted in sales.

 The problem of finding a differentiating feature, however, is more confounding in the commercial projects.
 What can make the customer choose one project over another?
 A classic case is of Social Square, a project of the HLP Group.
 With an avalanche of commercial projects coming up within an area of 10 square kilometers,

 with similar features, same market pitch, we were really at a loss to configure ideal branding and advertising pitch that could do the wonder.
 We knew that visual content was more appealing but the